olliw42/mLRS-docu/docs/FRSKY_R9.md

 ([back to main page](../README.md))

-The Frsky R9M transmitter module and R9MX receiver are commercially available and hence interesting hardware for mLRS.
-However, the R9 system also provides some hurdles in that flashing is currently a bit of a hack and in that the R9M hardware is not entirely fit for the purpose.
+The Frsky R9M transmitter module and R9MX receiver are commercially available and hence can be a relatively easy way to get started with mLRS.
+However, the R9M hardware does have some limitations, including a relatively low output power on the receivers which will limit the maximum range somewhat.

 <table>
   <tbody>